Citation, DOI & article data

-Ovarian torsion (also sometimes termed adnexal torsion) refers to rotation of the ovary and portion of the Fallopian tube on the supplying vascular pedicle (also termed tubo-ovarian torsion).
+Ovarian torsion, also sometimes termed adnexal torsion or tubo-ovarian torsion, refers to rotation of the ovary and portion of the fallopian tube supplying the vascular pedicle.

-This can be intermittent or sustained and results in venous, arterial and lymphatic stasis.
-It is a gynaecologcial emergency and requires urgent surgical intervention to prevent ovarian necrosis.
+It can be intermittent or sustained and results in venous, arterial and lymphatic stasis.
+It is a gynecological emergency and requires urgent surgical intervention to prevent ovarian necrosis.

 Torsion occurs due to two main reasons 2: